dshawul/Scorpio/INSTALL.md

 The first time you run it, it might take upto 2 minutes to load the NN so be patient.
 The next runs will only take a couple of seconds to load the neural network.
-If everything works out, you should see an increase of 2.5x speedup or more.
-The values that matter is the pps/nneps not the nps value.
+If everything works out, you should see an increase in speed of of 2.5x or more.
+Compare the `pps/nneps` values not the `nps` value.

 Scorpio now supports UCI protocol as well as xboard.
 Use xboard whenevr you can since that has full features analysis, pondering etc and is also slightly stronger at fast time controls.